What To Do In Tarifa, Spain? Complete Travel Guide

 Tarifa has a Mediterranean climate with warm summers and mild winters.
 The average temperature throughout the year varies from 15°C in January to 25°C in August.

 We were staying there from mid-January to March 2022 – almost of the time it was sunny and the temperature was around 15-20°.
 But we have to admit winds were sometimes really strong.
-Because of that, perceived temperature was much lower and it was necessary to wear a winter jacket and a hat.
+Because of that, the perceived temperature was much lower and it was necessary to wear a winter jacket and a hat.
 What else speaks for visiting Tarifa off-season is that the prices are 2/3x lower and it’s less crowded (but still is).

-Best things to do in Tarifa Spain
+Discover best things to do in Tarifa, Spain - Complete Travel Guide

 Practice watersports in Tarifa – kitesurfing, windsurfing, surfing, etc.